Air India Express Baggage Policy 2026: Complete Xpress Fares Guide

 Cabin Baggage Rules for All Fares

-Every Air India Express passenger — regardless of fare — gets 7kg cabin baggage plus 1 personal item.
-India’s Bureau of Civil Aviation Security (BCAS) enforces a strict “one bag per passenger” rule for cabin baggage on all domestic flights, with violations triggering ground-level offloading at major Indian airports (BCAS, 2024).
+Every Air India Express passenger, regardless of fare, gets 7kg cabin baggage plus 1 personal item.
+India’s Bureau of Civil Aviation Security (BCAS) applies a “one bag per passenger” rule for cabin baggage on domestic flights, and extra cabin bags can be refused at the security check.

 What counts as cabin baggage?

 The 7kg cabin bag must fit dimensions of 55×40×20 cm.
-A personal item — laptop bag, handbag, small backpack, or camera bag — must fit under the seat in front.
+A personal item, meaning a laptop bag, handbag, small backpack, or camera bag, must fit under the seat in front.
 Children get the same 7kg allowance.
 Infants don’t receive separate cabin baggage but parents may carry an additional 7kg infant care item bag on international flights.

 What’s banned in cabin baggage?